mohibul75/academics-contents/content/docs/details.md

 This lab is structured as a step-by-step journey through the lifecycle of building a distributed system with microservices.

 ---
+## 📂 Reference Project

+You will find a reference project for this lab in the following repository: [Distributed Systems Project](https://github.com/mohibul75/reference-project-for-distributed-systems-lab).

+---

 ## 🚀 Phase 1: Monolithic Smart Library System